-At Community Access Network, we’re in the business of treating the whole patient, which is why you’ll find doctors ranging in specialties at our office from vision and gynecology to behavioral health and pediatrics.
+At Community Access Network, we’re in the business of treating the whole patient, which is why you’ll find doctors ranging in specialties at our office from gynecology to behavioral health and pediatrics.
 Treating the whole patient means looking at every aspect of their health, nutrition, sleep, stress and so on so we can make treatment plans or recommendations for a life well lived.
 When patients come to see us, we always check their blood pressure and that’s on purpose: If you can lower your blood pressure, you can reduce your risk for more long-term issues.

 What is Blood Pressure?

 We’ve all felt stressed and made the comment, at least once, that our blood pressure is high.
 Oftentimes blood pressure is equated to stress or anxiety, but the truth is that blood pressure is representative of how the blood is circulating throughout the blood vessels.
 It considers the actual pressure that is being put on the blood vessel walls.

 If too much pressure is being put on the blood vessel walls, individuals could be at risk for coronary artery disease, stroke, heart failure, atrial fibrillation, vision loss and so on.
 If the pressure on the blood vessel walls is too light, individuals could be at risk of dizziness, weakness, fainting and risk of injury from falls because your blood isn’t able to pump enough oxygen throughout the body in a timely manner.

 So how do you find that sweet spot, where your blood pressure is not too high or too low?
 First, it’s important to consult your doctor.
 When you go in for any check up, your healthcare team will check your blood pressure and let you know the results.

 If it’s too high or too low, talk with them about it and tactics that you could use to improve.